aaditya-prog/CRUD-Django/README.md

 other database, change the database settings manually.
 Visit the official django documentation for the guide.
 [Django Database Settings](https://docs.djangoproject.com/en/3.2/ref/settings/#databases)

->Now go to your terminal, type `poetry run python manage.py runserver`, poetry will automatically create a virtual environment on your system and run the server.
+You don't need to run the project in a virtual environment as poetry will automatically create a virtual environment on your system.
+Now go to your terminal, type `poetry run python manage.py check`.
+If you don't see any errors, you can run the server by typing `poetry run python manage.py runserver`.

-You're good to go now.
+You should be good to go now.
 I'd be glad to help you and receive your feedbacks on the project:heart:

 artdityadulal@gmail.com